 The status of man is at the zenith of the chain of existences insofar as an opportunity for realization of the final goal is concerned.
 Self-responsibility for one’s own position in society meant that the hierarchy of classes was itself regarded as a reflection of karmic justice.
 Social inequality is seen as equitable.
 In that, the rights and duties, the privileges and responsibilities of a particular class are envisioned as commensurate with the levels of spiritual and moral development of its individual members.

 Any system of rights and duties which did not take into account the actual differences between these individual levels of advancement on the path of evolution and which advocated indiscriminate equality would itself have been seen as unjust.
 The salvation of the individual laid in the quality of his performance at the level on which he finds himself.

-II.
-JUSTICE IN SOCIETY AND STATE - Although man embodied the highest spiritual principle, he was, nonetheless, embodied.
+Although man embodied the highest spiritual principle, he was, nonetheless, embodied.
 This fact automatically involved the individual in relations with others.
 It also placed him in an empirical social context which is conceived of as was completely or fully natural and organic.
-Both the fact as well as the quality of the individual’s embodiment was seen as something which were self-determined.
+Both the fact as well as the quality of the individual’s embodiment was seen as something which was self-determined.

 Therefore the state performed its duty of protection of society and the individual through coercive enforcement of the standards of justice.
-These standards were reduced for the purpose into the details of positive law (vyavahaara).
-Early codes of law, covering every aspect of life, are preserved in the voluminous Dharmasuutra and Dharma`saastra literature.
+These standards were reduced for the purpose into the details of positive law (Vyavahaara).
+Early codes of law, covering every aspect of life, are preserved in the voluminous Dharmasuutra and Dharma Shastra literature.
 Out of these perhaps the Maanavadharma`saastra or Laws of Manu was the most well-known.